Ride-hail drivers rush to register cars before license cap

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

-New York City is the largest American market for Uber and is now the first U.S. city to attempt to regulate the growth of app-based rides.
+“Today, New York City is hitting pause on the economic hemorrhaging that has left tens of thousands of immigrant families in chaos and despair,” the New York Taxi Workers Alliance said in a statement Tuesday.

+“Driver incomes across all sectors have been in a downward spiral as Uber and Lyft flooded our streets,” the advocacy group said.
+“The immediate cap on new for-hire vehicles puts a stop to that.
+Now, yellow taxi, green cab, black car, livery, Uber and Lyft drivers can finally hope for stability.”

 Opponents of the legislation say Uber and Lyft provide much-needed service to areas outside of Manhattan that are underserved by traditional taxis.
+They also said black and Hispanic New Yorkers need ride-hailing apps because taxi drivers often won’t stop for them.

+“They’re talking about putting a cap on Uber, do you know how difficult it is for black people to get a yellow cab in New York City?”
+The Rev. Al Sharpton previously tweeted.

 Information from: The New York Times, http://www.nytimes.com